Niisshhannn/Chatbot_Psycho/README.md

 1. cd to web
 2. run `npm run build` to pack the projet front
 3. cd root with: `cd ..`
-4. run server with command `python app.py`
+4. run server with command `python app.py` or `python3 app.py` for python3
 5. `http://localhost:5000`